Working Tax Credit and people who have recently stopped working

 If you don't go back to work after 28 weeks, you must tell the Tax Credit Office within one month.
 If you don't you may be charged a penalty.
 You can contact the Tax Credit Office by calling the Tax Credit Helpline on 0345 300 3900.

 If you enter that you are not currently working the calculator looks at your eligibility for out-of-work benefits such as Income Support or Employment and Support Allowance.
-You should tell us about any payments you are currently receiving such as Statutory Maternity Pay or Statutory Sick Pay on the benefits you receive page.
+You should tell us about any payments you are currently receiving such as Statutory Maternity Pay or Statutory Sick Pay on the benefits you receive or disability benefits page.

 In some circumstances you can be eligible for out-of-work benefits and Working Tax Credit at the same time.
 The rules determining how much help you will get are extremely complex and we would strongly advise you to get more detailed advice about the help that you are likely to receive.

 The Tax Credit Helpline 0345 300 3900 is open Monday to Friday 8.00 am to 8.00 pm, and Saturday 8.00 am to 4.00 pm.
 Closed Christmas Day, Boxing Day and New Year's Day.